bremnerdc/weather_dashboard/README.md

 ## To Do

-* Figure out how to get saved search buttons to not repeat themselves

 * add saved search button being saved to local storage

 * add current weather report being save to local storage